 Sometimes You Get The Opposite Of A Craving

-Usually, aversions focus on animal products, fermented foods other than vinegar pickles, sticky or runny foods, spicy foods, or foods with very strong tastes.
+Usually, aversions focus on animal products, fermented foods other than vinegar pickles, sticky or runny foods, spicy foods, or foods with powerful tastes.
 It’s not clear-cut, though.

 Some women crave these foods, and some women have aversions to simple things like oranges or potatoes.
 It’s all individual.

 Why Do I Have An Aversion To Something?